zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ★★★★★ [**fivestars.blog**][fivestarsblog] *•* [**@zntfdr**][twitterHandle]

 ^Hi!
-My name is .. and I'm iOS Developer living and working here in 🇹🇭, in here it's ... which is well past my usual bed time, however today I'm very very pleased to be with all of you for this awesome conference.
+My name is .. and I'm iOS Developer living and working here in 🇹🇭

+^I'm also the person behind fivestars.blog, where I share articles around swift SwiftUI and more.

-^My presentation topic is Swift scripting, and you might be wondering, we're iOS Developers at UIKonf, ...
+^Today we're here to talk about Swift scripting, and you might be wondering...

 ---

 # [fit] WHY? 🤔

-^..why should we care about Swift scripting?
+^we're iOS Developers at iOS Conf SG, why should we care about Swift scripting?

+---

+[.build-lists: false]

+# Faster Flows/Automation

+- fastlane
+- swiftlint
+- XcodeGen
+- sourcery
+- ..and more

-^As developers we use tons of scripts everyday: fastlane, swiftlint, XcodeGen, sourcery you name it.
+^As developers we use tons of scripts everyday:
-^Those are great, however our need for automation doesn't end there, there are always plenty of opportunities to make our projects and our flows even better.
+^Those are great, however there are always plenty of opportunities to make our projects and our flows even better/more automated.
 That's why Swift scripting is important.

+---

+[.build-lists: false]

+# Swift?

+- Familiarity
+- Maintainability
+- no "context" (language) switching
+- ..and more

 ^Why Swift?
 The main reason is familiarity:
 ^.. for you, as writing a script is very similar to write an app or a library.
 ^.. for your team, even if you're familiar with  etc, if you're adding a script in your team project, chances are everybody knows Swift, while you might be the only one familiar with python or other.